Crispy bacon, juicy roasted tomatoes and crunchy lettuce all makes this BLT sandwich with smoky garlic mayonnaise the ultimate summer sandwich.

 - Remove from the oven and allow to cool to room temperature.

 - Whilst blending, slowly pour the oil in a thin stream until half of the oil has been incorporated.
 The remaining oil can be poured in a little quicker as the mixture has already been emulsified at this stage.
-If your aioli seems very thick you can add a few tbsp of water to thin it out, just make sure that you blend it well.
+If your aioli seems very thick you can add a few tablespoons of water to thin it out, just make sure that you blend it well.
 Taste and adjust seasoning if necessary.

 - Serve immediately.